You’re going to need access to cash while you’re overseas. The Commonwealth Bank Travel Money Card could be the ideal solution to your needs.

 Aside from these benefits, if you were to use your credit card or debit card to pay for purchases with a foreign merchant, you may incur additional transaction fees on the amounts you spend.
 When you use a CBA Travel Money card to pay for foreign purchases you won’t be charged a transaction fee if you pay for that amount if you’re using the same currency as you have loaded on the card.

-This card limits you to a maximum of only six different currencies on your account at any given time, but you are able to choose between a total of 13 currencies.
+This card limits you to a maximum of thirteen different currencies on your account at any given time, but you are able to choose between a total of 13 currencies.

 These currencies are (listed in default currency order):